EoinDavey/tsPEG/README.md

 C-style comments can be added to grammar spec files.
 Anything on a line after a // is a comment, and is ignored by the generator.

+## Regex Modifiers

+You can add one of 4 regex modifiers to any regex literal to change their behaviour.
+These modifiers
+are:
+- 'i': Ignore case: Makes regex case insensitive.
+- 'm': Multiline: Make it so that `^` and `$` match start/end of individual lines and `.` does not match newlines.
+- 's': Single Line: Make it so that `^` and `$` match start/end of input and `.` *does* match newlines.
+- 'u': Unicode Support: Enable [Unicode property escapes.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Unicode_Property_Escapes).

+To add a regex modifier simply type it immediately after the regex literal: e.g. `'a'i` matches both 'a' and 'A'.
+You can specify multiple modifiers e.g. `'^select$'im` enables case insensitivity and multiline mode.

 ## Computed Properties